perlwasm/talk-perlcic-2020/index.md

 ```

 Note:
-The key to this working is the any_ptr for the xsub.
-It's a pointer that you can use for anything.
-I didn't come up with
+The key to all of this working is the any_ptr which hangs off of an xsub.
+Normally it is NULL, but we can put anything
+we want here.
+In the case of Platypus, we put the metadata that libffi needs in order to make the underlying C function
-this idea, by the way.
-It was BULK88 who showed me how to do this, and he was using it in Win32::API.
-But I needed to
+call.
+I didn't come up with this technique, by the way.
+It was BULK88 who showed me how to do this, and he was using the
-be able to do this in non-Windows platforms so I wrote Platypus.
+same technique in Win32::API.
+I needed to be able to do FFI in non-Windows platforms though, which is why we have Platypus
+today.

 ---